 Professor Jody Freeman similarly cites the problem of ossification to support her call to shift the regulatory process toward a model of "collaborative governance."
 Freeman's model "views the administrative process as a problem-solving exercise in which parties share responsibility for all stages of the rule-making process, in which solutions are provisional, and in which the state plays an active, if varied, role."
 For Freeman, negotiated rulemaking is a prime example of how agencies should develop regulations, though in current administrative practice negotiated rulemaking is rarely used.
+110

-Professor Frank Cross has argued forcefully that ossification and related "pathological consequences" have turned judicial review of agency decisions into a "lose-lose proposition for the public."
-Cross's proposed solution is not negotiated rulemaking, but rather the total elimination of judicial review-a proposal that, if followed, would significantly impact courts' ability to protect the public from arbitrary or illegal bureaucratic actions.
+Professor Frank Cross has argued forcefully that ossification and related "pathological consequences" have turned judicial review of agency decisions into a "lose-lose proposition for the public."111 Cross's proposed solution is not negotiated rulemaking, but rather the total elimination of judicial review112-a proposal that, if followed, would significantly impact courts' ability to protect the public from arbitrary or illegal bureaucratic actions.113 rule.
+If the committee reaches consensus, the agency typically adopts the consensus rule as its proposed rule and then proceeds according to the notice-and-comment procedures specified in the APA.
+Proponents of negotiated rulemaking claim that these procedures-which encourage affected parties to reach an agreement at the outset-will decrease the amount of time it takes to develop regulations and, more notably, reduce or eliminate subsequent judicial challenges.